 (From time to time I see these products at stores like Walgreens, King Soopers, Target, Walmart, but never all of them at the same time in the same place—except on Amazon.
 I am convinced that overall, Amazon consistently has the best prices.)

 3. VOLUMIZING MOUSSE.
-Next I squirt just a small amount of Got2b Fat-Tastic Thickening Plumping Mousse (about the size of a ping pong ball—not too much, go easy) into my hands and distribute this through my hair at the roots using my fingers—but only at the crown, back and sides; not the bang area because I don’t want large volume ‘80s bangs.
+Next I squirt just a small amount of Got2b Fat-Tastic Thickening Plumping Mousse (about the size of a ping-pong ball—not too much, go easy) into my hands and distribute this through my hair at the roots using my fingers—but only at the crown, back and sides; not the bang area because I don’t want large volume ‘80s bangs.
 Creates fabulous volume without adding weight or making my hair feel greasy.
-About $8.50.

 6. HAIR DRYER.
 It’s not the least expensive, but the T3 Featherweight 2 Hair Dryer is the best, in my opinion.
 This is a high-end, salon-quality dryer.
 It produces the two things I need most in a dryer: high heat and high power.
 It dries my hair fast without drying out my hair.
 It really is the perfect blend of beauty and function for so many reasons you can read about.
-About $200.
-(This dryer is currently available at Costco for $90, a great deal for club members.)
+(This dryer is currently available at Costco, a great deal for club members.)

 There they are, the six hair products I use, love and depend on to keep bad hair days at bay!

 Question: Do you have a favorite hair product I should know about?
 Oh, please tell.